andrej5elin/howto_fftw_apple_silicon/README.md

 # howto_fftw_apple_silicon

+This is a how to install fftw and pyfftw on apple silicon computers.
 Note that it is possible to install fftw with brew.
-But, if you want to get best performance, fftw has to be compiled with SIMD instruction sets.
+It is also posible to pip install pyfftw, but, if you want to get the best performance, fftw has to be compiled with SIMD instruction sets, which the packages shipped with brew and pip are not (as of today - October 2025)

-Here is a how to install pyfftw and fftw on apple silicon computers (tested on M1 and M4 Pro).
+Here is how to install pyfftw and fftw on apple silicon computers (tested on M1 and M4 Pro) using pthreads and/or openmp as the threading library.

 ## Installing FFTW